Is There Really No Planet B?

 If you are repairing your house, it is good to take a walk around the neighborhood every now and then.
 For the adventure, for the challenge and for the science.

 On Mars, we can find out how unique Earth’s life really is.
 On Venus, we can learn what it looks like when global warming really gets out of hand.
-On the moons of Jupiter we will encounter something we cannot yet imagine.
+The moons of Jupiter will teach us something we cannot yet imagine.
 And if terraforming really takes that long, we shouldn’t wait too long to get started.

 The bottom line is: there are many things to discover in the cosmos.
-But a ready-made new world to move to will not be one of them.
+But planet B, a ready-made new world, ready for settlement, will not be one of them.